musaubrian/text-editor/README.md

 <hr />
 <p align=center> A simple text editor built using python </p>
-<p align=center> Current functionality are changing the text font and saving the document </p>
+<p align=center> Current functionality are save button and quit </p>
+NOt planngin on adding any more functionality

 <hr />